dmranck/ticketutil/README.md

 TicketUtil is a utility that allows you to easily interact with various ticketing tools using their REST APIs.
-Currently, the supported tools are JIRA, RT, and Redmine, with future plans to support Bugzilla and Trac.
-Kerberos authentication is supported for JIRA and RT while HTTP Basic authentication is supported for Redmine.
+Currently, the supported tools are JIRA, RT, Redmine and Buzilla with future plans to support Trac.
+Kerberos authentication is supported for JIRA and RT and Bugzilla while HTTP Basic authentication is supported for Redmine.

 This module allows you to create, update, and resolve tickets in each tool.
-Along with these three core functions, lower-level tool-specific functions are supported - adding and removing watchers in JIRA, transitioning tickets through a project's workflow in JIRA, editing fields in JIRA and Redmine, etc.
+Along with these three core functions, lower-level tool-specific functions are supported - adding and removing watchers in JIRA, transitioning tickets through a project's workflow in JIRA, editing fields in JIRA,Redmine and Bugzilla etc.

 ## Table of contents
 - [Installation](#installation)